Lapuz Lapuz Cave: Animal remains

 Peaks in shell concentrations in the cave suggests that different sections of the floor were used shell dumps.
 Twenty-one species of molluscs that was recovered include genera such as Rhysota, Helicostyla, Cyclophorus, Obba, and Thiara.
 Of the five specified genera, only Thiara lives in a freshwater environment.
 The other molluscs dwell in the forest surrounding Lapuz Lapuz cave.

 More than 77,000 animals bones were recovered and 30% of these were identified to taxon.
-All layers contained remains of bat, deer, pig, rat, monkey, civet, lizard, snake, bird, turtle, fish and crab.
-In addition, two layers contained frog remains.
+All layers contained remains of bat, deer, pig, rat, monkey, civet, lizard, snake, bird, turtle, fish, crab and frog remains.

 Earthenware

-One thousand eight hundred and fifteen earthenware pot sherds were recovered from the excavation.
+1,815 earthenware pot sherds were recovered from the excavation.
 Most of them were undisturbed, but some have developed cracks and encrustations due to calcium carbonate.
 It is possible that calcium carbonate was deposited by water seeping through the sediments.
 None of the vessels were completely symmetrical, it is likely that the vessels were constructed using a paddle and anvil.
 Based on surface finishing, the sherds were grouped as follows: